 How do you get rid of the smell of sweat if you don’t use soap?

 The smell that we associate with sweat is not sweat but bacteria.
-Bacteria thrive in warm wet places like folds of skin.
-When you sauna and then rinse off with cool water the bacteria doesn’t have a chance to grow.
+Bacteria thrive in warm places like folds of skin or skin sweating under a swimsuit unable to breath.
+When you sauna and then rinse off with cool water you get rid of bacteria that soap can’t.

 This is why people can ride an upright Dutch bike in hot weather and not smell offensive.
 Firstly they don’t sweat as much as someone who’s leaning forward and wearing a helmet because they don’t get as hot – even if they’ve been riding the same speed.
 The big thing though is that they’ve not given bacteria a chance to grow.
 Leaning forward creates skin folds and reduced cooling both of which lead to bacteria gardens.